bacor/gregobasecorpus/src/README.md

 =====================

 Below you find instructions for generating the corpus.
-If you only want to use the corpus, just download one of the releases: you don't have to regenerate it yourself.
+If you just want to use the corpus, simply download one of the releases: you don't have to regenerate it yourself.

 Requirements